WinterFest: Multi-Cultural Holiday Celebration in the Log Cabin

 An Old-Fashioned Multi-Cultural Holiday Festival in the Log Cabin

-Join People for Palmer Park for an afternoon of family friendly fun at WinterFest, a magical, multi-cultural holiday festival at the historic Palmer Park Log Cabin, on Sunday afternoon, December 8 from 2-5 pm.
+Join People for Palmer Park for an afternoon of family friendly fun at WinterFest, a magical, multi-cultural holiday festival at the historic Palmer Park Log Cabin, on Sunday, December 6, 2020.
 Enjoy old-fashioned horse and carriage rides, free wasaill (hot spiced apple cider), hot chocolate, holiday cookies, music, arts and crafts, and visits with Santa and Mrs. Claus.
 Admission is free.

 Senator and Mrs. Palmer's home, built in 1885, is a rare gem lovingly being restored by PFPP and the city of Detroit.
 Decorated for the holidays, the Log Cabin — a Victorian home disguised as a rustic cabin — will be transformed with the magic of the season as we celebrate diverse holidays treasured in Detroit and around the world.